GregoriaRamirez/gregoriaramirez.github.io/about.md

 # 👩‍💻 About Me

 Hello!
-My name is **Gregoria Ramirez**, and I am a Computer Science student at Southern New Hampshire University Since June 2022.
+My name is **Gregoria Ramirez**, and I am a Computer Science student at Southern New Hampshire University since June 2022.
-I graduated in May 2025 with my Associate in Computer Science Concentration Software Engeneering and graduating in August 2025 with my Bachelors.
+I graduated in May 2025 with my Associate Degree in Computer Science, with a concentration in Software Engineering, and I am graduating in August 2025 with my Bachelor's degree.

 Over the course of my degree, I have developed a strong foundation in software development, database management, and full-stack web application design.

 I am passionate about solving real-world problems using technology and take pride in writing clean, modular, and efficient code.
 My recent work includes enhancing an Animal Shelter Dashboard using Python, Dash, and MongoDB — a project that showcases my skills in secure coding, data visualization, and application design.

 ## 🔍 Interests and Strengths

 - Software design and modular architecture
 - Backend development with Python and Node.js
 - MongoDB and NoSQL data modeling
 - Creating intuitive user interfaces with Dash and web frameworks
 - Data analysis and interactive dashboards

 ## 🎯 Career Goals

 I am currently seeking opportunities in:

-- Software Engineer
+- Software Engineering
-- Backend or full-stack development
+- Backend or Full-Stack Development
-- Database administration
+- Database Administration
-- Systems integration
+- Systems Integration
 - Data Analytics

-I am also considering pursueing my Masters to further specialize in software systems or data engineering.
+I am also considering pursuing my Master's degree to further specialize in software systems or data engineering.

 ## 📫 Contact

 - 📧 Email: gregoriaramirez454@gmail.com
 - 💻 [GitHub](https://github.com/GregoriaRamirez)

 <div style="text-align: center; margin-top: 3em;">
   <a href="/" style="